twitter/communitynotes/README.md

 ---

-### Guide source code
+### Documentation website

-Our static documentation site (called "Community Notes Guide") is built with [Hugo](https://gohugo.io/), using the [Hugo Geekdoc theme](https://github.com/thegeeklab/hugo-geekdoc).
-Follow the instructions on the Hugo website for downloading and running Hugo.
+The markdown files in this repo are the source of truth for the content in our documentation website (aka "Community Notes Guide").
+They are always updated here first, then ingested by Twitter's internal tools, translated, and published in [communitynotes.twitter.com/guide](https://communitynotes.twitter.com/guide).

-### Community Notes source code
+### Community Notes open-source code

 The algorithm that powers Community Notes can be found on the [sourcecode folder](https://github.com/twitter/communitynotes/tree/main/static/sourcecode), and instructions on how to use it can be found in the [Guide](https://twitter.github.io/communitynotes/note-ranking-code/).

 ### Community Notes data

-All notes and ratings are [publicly available](https://twitter.com/i/communitynotes/download-data).
+All notes, ratings, and contributor data are [publicly available](https://twitter.com/i/communitynotes/download-data).
 Instructions on how to use them can be found in the [Community Notes Guide](https://twitter.github.io/communitynotes/download-data/).

 ### Community Notes paper